 Is it a midge or a mosquito?

-Midges, like the one pictured, raise their forelegs at rest, while mosquito adults do not.
+Midges, raise their forelegs at rest, while mosquito adults do not.

 The wings of midges are shorter than their body, while mosquito wings are slightly longer than their body.